Nouveau-Printemps/federated-webring/fediring-protocol.md

   "uuid": "19d2b596-48d4-42c5-8d3e-64c270e3e641"
 }
 ```
 Server B must ensure the validity of this one.
-So, Server B send a validation to Server A.
+So, Server B sends a validation to Server A.
 ```json
 {
   "type": "valid/federation-request",